gmmorris/gmmorris.github.io/_posts/2019-02-13-a-night-as-primary-at-unruly.md

 These cards ranged from verifying that this wasn't a *DDOS attack*, to investigating the possibility of an *AWS infrastructure incident* and through to improving the the *cronjob* which was restarting the _Ad Exchanges_ in order to stagger the restarts (rather than restart all _Ad Exchanges_ in parallel) to reduce the commercial impact.

 The first thing my team does when a incident kicks off is designate a **Disruption Champion**.
 The champion is a team member who volunteers to coordinate the response effort, acts as a single point of truth for all communication with the rest of the business and acts to ensure the team is responding well to the incident.
-An exmaple of the kind of thing the **Champion** might take responsibility for is ensuring the team remains commited to our working agreements, as there is always a danger that the added stress of a production incident might cause us to relax our self discipline.
+An example of the kind of thing the **Champion** might take responsibility for is ensuring the team remains committed to our working agreements, as there is always a danger that the added stress of a production incident might cause us to relax our self discipline.

 Once a champion was anointed, the team was free to prioritise the different incident cards and divvy up the work.
 If you look closely you will spot a bunch of magnets with people's faces, and you'll also note they are laid out in pairs.
 As Unruly practices Pair programming, we mostly assign pairs to the cards we work on, incident cards are no exception.
 </section>